leospinaf/MEAN-partite-pub/readme.md

 # Introduction
-- This repository contains code related to the paper “Multi-objective community detection for bipartite graphs” (see untouched/BipartiteCommunityPremium(2).pdf)
+- This repository contains code related to the paper “Multi-objective community detection for bipartite graphs”
 - A Research IT work has been conducted to test the code, clean and rewrite it in a way to be shared with the community.

 ## File/directory description and usage